-Information for patients having an operation / procedure as a day case patient
+Having an operation as a day case patient (under a general anaesthetic)

 Contents

-Having an operation as a day case patient (under a general or local anaesthetic)
+Having an operation as a day case patient (under a general anaesthetic)

 About the consent form